anape03/HackTheBox-Writeups/Machines/Easy/TwoMillion.md

 }
 ```

-The 2nd function `makeInviteCode()` includes a url that's used to generate am invote code.\
+The 2nd function `makeInviteCode()` includes a url that's used to generate an invite code.\
-It uses a plain `POST` request to said url, and receives a respnse in `JSON`.
+It uses a plain `POST` request to said url, and receives a response in `JSON`.

 We will be using `cURL`.